Afcon: Representing Harambee Stars in Egypt an accomplishment, says Aboud Omar | Goal.com

 Afcon: Representing Harambee Stars in Egypt an accomplishment, says Aboud Omar

-Harambee Stars defender Aboud Omar regards participation in the Afcon finals is a career achievement.
+Harambee Stars defender Aboud Omar regards participation in the Afcon finals as a career achievement.

 Omar is expected to form part of the defense when Kenya play against their Group C rivals at the 30 June Stadium in Cairo during the continental showpiece.